glouppe/info8006-introduction-to-ai/pacman/README.md

 3. **Discussion** - 3 points
 	* **Q1 (TO DECIDE)** - 1.2 points
 	* **Q2 (TO DECIDE)**  - 1.2 points
-	* **Project feedback** - 0.6 point: you're invited to provide a short feedback about the project and discuss about the difficulties you may have encountered.
+	* **Project feedback** - 0.6 point: you're expected to provide a short feedback about the project and discuss about the difficulties you may have encountered during the project.
 		* 3 points: constructive feedback.
 		* 0 point: otherwise.

 4. **Style** - 1 point
 	* **English** - 0.25 point: quality of the writing.
 	* **Structure** - 0.5 point: respect of the provided template.
-		* 0.5 point: respected template.
+		* 0.5 point: template respected.
-		* 0 point: otherwise.
+		* 0 point: template not respected.
 	* **Length** - 0.25 point
 		* 0.25 point: at least 2 pages and at most 4 pages.
 		* 0 point: length not respected